-This year’s Textile Exchange Sustainability Conference will take place virtually from 2-6 November.
-Join us on Friday, 6 November for a discussion about the future of man-made cellulose fibres alongside other NGOs that share the sustainable viscose vision.
+This year’s Textile Exchange Sustainability Conference took place virtually from 2-6 November.
+And we were there!
+Discussing the future of man-made cellulose fibres alongside other NGOs that share the sustainable viscose vision.

-The conference invites participants to explore emerging trends in sustainability, connect with leading brands and organizations from the textile industry and learn about today’s most pressing sustainability topics.
+The conference invited participants to explore emerging trends in sustainability, connect with leading brands and organizations from the textile industry and learn about today’s most pressing sustainability topics.

 With Man-made Cellulosics (MMC) being the second biggest cellulosic fibre group after cotton, and businesses, NGOs and governments giving it ever greater attention, Textile Exchange sees a huge potential for more sustainable cellulosics to gain a higher market share.

-Attendees will be able to participate virtually in conversations around climate action, transparency, biodiversity, certifications and COVID-19 impacts.
+Attendees participated virtually in conversations around climate action, transparency, biodiversity, certifications and COVID-19 impacts.

 PEFC at the Sustainability Conference

-Ben Gunneberg, PEFC International CEO, will join the discussion at the breakout session “Acting now for the future of Man-Made Cellulose Fibers” on 6 November, alongside other NGOs that share the sustainable viscose vision: Forum for the Future and ZDHC.
+Ben Gunneberg, PEFC International CEO, joined the discussion at the breakout session “Acting now for the future of Man-Made Cellulose Fibers” on 6 November, alongside other NGOs that share the sustainable viscose vision: Forum for the Future and ZDHC.

-The session will demonstrate and inspire action on different areas of the viscose vision, highlighting collaboration opportunities for the fashion industry and the benefits of sustainable forest management to the environment and society.
+The session aimed to demonstrate and inspire action on different areas of the viscose vision, highlighting collaboration opportunities for the fashion industry and the benefits of sustainable forest management to the environment and society.

-PEFC is also supporting the Biodiversity Plenary with Helen Crowley and will highlight the importance of sustainable forest management for protecting biodiversity in our forests.
+PEFC also supported the Biodiversity Plenary with Helen Crowley, highlighting the importance of sustainable forest management for protecting biodiversity in our forests.

 About Textile Exchange